UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: UTMath Benchmark

-We used GPT-4o to standardize these by adding background info without revealing solutions and making the language smoother.
-More details are in the appendix \ref{sec:appendix:prompt_standardize}.
+As a specialized academic database in the field of mathematics, OEIS provides a wealth of useful information for each sequence.
+However, we have found that some sequences cannot be directly used with the descriptions provided by OEIS as problem statements, primarily for the following reasons: (1) Specialized Terminology.
+Some sequence descriptions use complex math terms that need examples or explanations to be clear.
+Using them directly as problems might test mathematical knowledge rather than reasoning skills.
+So, it is important to explain key concepts to focus on reasoning and reduce the extra knowledge needed.(2) Brevity and Ambiguity.
+Some sequence descriptions are excessively brief and lack a clear definition of what a(n) is.
+We used GPT-4o to standardize these by adding background info and making the language smoother.
+The prompts we used are provided in the Appendix \ref{sec:appendix:prompts} and an example is shown in Appendix \ref{sec:appendix:B2}.
 Despite our requirement that ensuring the consistency of meaning between the original and processed descriptions, hallucinations can still occur.
 To mitigate this, we performed a manual verification of the standardized problem statements to ensure they matched the original descriptions in meaning and were easy to comprehend.

-\paragraph{Hard Test Cases Mining}
+\paragraph{Hard Test Cases Mining.}

 The primary goal of this paper is to evaluate the reasoning ability of LLMs.
 Generally, more efficient solutions to a problem imply stronger reasoning capabilities.
 Therefore, we aim for our evaluation to distinguish whether a solution is efficient.
-However, in the OEIS (Online Encyclopedia of Integer Sequences), each sequence only lists the first few n terms, normally n<100, which can be obtained without requiring particularly efficient methods.
+However, in the OEIS, each sequence only lists the first few n terms, normally n<100, which can be obtained without requiring particularly efficient methods.
 This limitation prevents the evaluation from effectively distinguishing between efficient and inefficient solutions.
 An obvious fact is that the difficulty of computing the first 10 terms of a sequence within a time limit is significantly different from computing terms starting from the $10^6$th term.
 Therefore, we aim to create more challenging test data to better assess the reasoning capabilities of LLMs.